 The Journal of Global Health and Medicine ensures that editors, reviewers and authors rigorously follow international ethical standards during the review and publication process.
 We declare that our procedures follow the recommendations published by the Committee on Publication Ethics (COPE).
-The manuscripts received in the Journal of Global Health and Medicine will be subjected to a plagiarism verification process, double-blind peer review, control of falsification of the data used (data obtained, tables, graphs, images) and the respect and guarantee of secrecy of the individuals used in the research, rejecting in this sense, manuscripts where there is evidence of improper use of animals, including man, in the research.
+The manuscripts received in the Journal of Global Health and Medicine will be subjected to a plagiarism verification process (plagiarism checker), double-blind peer review, control of falsification of the data used (data obtained, tables, graphs, images) and the respect and guarantee of secrecy of the individuals used in the research, rejecting in this sense, manuscripts where there is evidence of improper use of animals, including man, in the research.

 Each manuscript submitted to the Journal of Global Health and Medicine must meet the following requirements:

 CONSENT: all authors give their consent for the submission and publication of the article submitted for evaluation.

 AUTHORS 'CONTRIBUTION: all authors contributed significantly to the manuscript, without omission of any author.
 The order of the authors is placed according to their participation in the study, from highest to lowest participation.

 ORIGINALITY OF THE WORK: the work sent is original, it has not been previously published and it has not been sent simultaneously for evaluation in another journal, nor is it included original material copied from other authors without their consent.
 In case the article contains material from other publications, the consent for its reproduction must be attached.

 CITATIONS AND BIBLIOGRAPHY: all the information included in the source manuscript of previous studies has been cited and referenced correctly and in accordance with the Instructions for Authors of the journal.

 SUGGESTED REVIEWERS: the professionals suggested to review the manuscript have no work, academic, or personal relationship with the authors.